 The tricky part of Santa gifting a dog or any live animal is the logistics of it.
-I always remember a cartoon image from growing up of a puppy peeking out of a box on Christmas morning, it’s adorable but not practical, perfect in a movie or cartoon but not in real life.
+I always remember a cartoon image growing up of a puppy peeking his head out of a box on Christmas morning.
+The image is adorable but not practical, perfect in a movie or cartoon but not in real life.

-Assuming the dog you want is available to be picked up on Christmas Eve, which is a big assumption given the craziness of the holidays.
-Then you would still need to hide him and keep him quiet until Christmas morning.
+Even if you can pull that off, you would still need to hide puppy and keep him quiet until Christmas morning.
 You could hide the dog the garage and ask them to be quiet. 😉 Or ask your family to watch them but then are you waking up at 4:00 AM to pick up this dog on Christmas morning?
 How does that work?
 Logistically it is really hard to pull off.

-This method allowed us to keep the magic of an amazing Christmas gift from Santa without driving us crazy trying to coordinate her adoption and arrival on Christmas morning.
+This method allowed us to keep the magic of an amazing Santa gift without driving us crazy trying to coordinate her adoption and arrival on Christmas morning.